jeremyong/Selene/README.md

 This will create an `libSelene.so` library that your application can link against.
 Remember to add the `include` directory as well.
-In addition, this will build all tests in the `test` directory.
+In addition, this will build a `test` executable that you can run.
 If you wish to build a static library, you can do so by supply an option to cmake in the above steps like so: